rom1mouret/inplastic/README.md

 loss = mean(diagonal(dist)) + max_dist - mean(min(max_dist, dist))
 ```

-To be clear, the intra-class distance we wish to minimize is included in both `diagonal(dist)` and `mean(min(max_dist, dist))`, but it has a comparatively lower weight in the latter operand.
+To be clear, the intra-class distance we wish to minimize is included in both `diagonal(dist)` and `mean(min(max_dist, dist))` but it has a comparatively lower weight in the latter operand.

 ## Memory retrieval

-Given a fruit class, we hope that all the description vectors are roughly identical across all the class examples.
+Given a fruit class, we hope that all the description vectors are roughly identical across all the class examples, as expected from optimizing the loss function above.
-In practice, this is true for the most part, but the bunch is sometimes spoiled by a few bad apples.
+In practice, while this is true for the most part, the bunch can be spoiled by a few bad apples.

 A simple but passable strategy is to compare memorized classes with unknown fruits using [Mahalanobis distance](https://en.wikipedia.org/wiki/Mahalanobis_distance).